kgober/Tools/README.md

 A backup automation shell script for Unix-like systems.
 Can be used to load a tape using chio(1) before a backup, then unload the tape afterwards.

 ### vtape
-A utility to write files to SIMH virtual tapes.
+A utility to write files in SIMH virtual tape format.